“Kill not the goose that lays the golden egg”

 We focus on managers who are diligent in analyzing and predicting debt service coverage ratio and free cash flows of the borrowers.

 Are there debt/bond investment opportunities in Japan?
 Maybe not.
 Bank loan market is not open to investors and is very difficult to access.
 Japanese corporate bond yield is typically lower than interest rate on loans as most major bank clients are not rated nor listed.

 However, due to tighter financial regulations, we see growing opportunities in these fields.
 Those are seen mainly in real estate related and small-mid sized corporation debt sectors.
 Non-Japanese banks and investment banks are selling Japanese assets at a discount, and domestic banks have had difficulty adding exposure Debt/bonds traded at a discount, stressed or distressed strategies are incorporated under “Evolving investment opportunities” tab.
 These are unique opportunities born from tighter bank capital regulations, especially after the Lehman crisis.
 The same tab would also include new alternative finance such as asset finance and infrastructure (please see “Evolving investment opportunities” tab ).

-*refer to “Average Interest Rates on loans(source: BOJ, as of May-19)”.
+*refer to “Average Interest Rates on loans(source: BOJ, as of Aug-19)”.

-*refer to “Corporate Bond yields by credit ratings(source: Datastream, as of Jun-19)”.
+*refer to “Corporate Bond yields by credit ratings(source: Datastream, as of Sep-19)”.

 The bond market is small compared to the JGB market but sizable enough to involve major players, primarily financial institutions and passive investors.
 Additionally, investment opportunities can be found especially in lower investment grades and higher non-investment grades.